moshejasper/kindisperse/README.md

 threatened species.

-Assessing the dispersal of small, abundant and short-lived animals such as insects as traditionally been more difficult than for animals that can be easily tagged.
+Assessing the dispersal of small, abundant and short-lived animals such as insects has traditionally been more difficult than for animals that can be easily tagged.
 Responding to this challenge, researchers have developed various methods based around mark-release-recapture that mark the organisms with dyes, paint, or chemical tags, before releasing the